trufflesuite/trufflesuite.com/public/docs/advanced/networks.md

 # Background

-Even the smallest project will interact with at the very least two blockchains: One on the developer's machine, like the [EthereumJS TestRPC](https://github.com/ethereumjs/testrpc), and the other representing the network where the developer will eventually deploy their application (this could be the public Ethereum network, or a private consortium network, for instance).
+Even the smallest project will interact with at the very least two blockchains: One on the developer's machine, like [Ganache](/ganache) or Truffle Develop, and the other representing the network where the developer will eventually deploy their application (such as the main public Ethereum network or a private consortium network, for instance).
 Truffle provides a system for managing the compilation and deployment artifacts for each network, and does so in a way that simplifies final application deployment.

 # Configuration